With the summer months upon us, many dog owners want to give their dogs a treat to cool them off.

 If you are really short on ingredients and do not have yogurt in the house, you can make your pup an ice pop which is the next best thing when ice cream is not available!

-All you will need is some dog-safe fruit like strawberries and blueberries and a mold like you have used for the other treats in this post.
+All you will need is some dog-safe fruit like strawberries and blueberries and mold as you have used for the other treats in this post.
 Place a handful of berries in each mold and fill to the top with water!

 Stick in the freezer until your ice pops are completely frozen.
 It is really that easy to create a fun treat that your pup will love.
 It will also help them to cool off on a hot summer day!